lennartabeln/PotionGamesX/README.md

 #### Chest-Types

 * End Portal Frame: Normal chest like in SurivalGames
+* Target: Special chest with Flame-Bow and Arrows
-* Honeycomb Block: Special chest with flame bow and arrows
+* Netherite Block: Special chest with Netherite Ingots
 * Composter: Shop with potions (Build a Beacon under the Composter to make it shown on the whole map)

 #### Create Stats-Wall